CarlyPenrose/Toronto_Fires/README.md

 ## Overview

-The paper analyzes the number of civilian casualties from fires in each ward over the years of 2018 through 2022, by median ward income.
+This paper tests the hypothesis that people in lower-income areas face worse outcomes from structure fires.
+Analysis was completed using data about the number of civilian casualties from fires in each ward between 2018 through 2022 and median ward income, according to 2021 census data.

 ## Structure